-The movement of £10.3m in short term loans and receivables is due to increased money available to invest as a result of asset sales and retention of social housing rents.
+The movement of £18.3m in short term loans and receivables is due to increased money available to invest as a result of asset sales and retention of social housing rents.

 The Council has made a number of loans to residents in respect of decent home loans and home improvement loans at less than market rates (soft loans).
-There are a number of small loans making up the balance owing of £3.201m.
+There are a number of small loans making up the balance owing of £3.128m.
 When soft loans are made, a loss is recorded in the Comprehensive Income and Expenditure Statement (debited to the appropriate service) for the present value of the interest that will be foregone over the life of the instrument, resulting in a lower amortised cost than the outstanding principal.
 Interest is credited at a marginally higher effective rate of interest than the rate receivable from the voluntary organisations, with the difference serving to increase the amortised cost of the loan in the Balance Sheet.
 Statutory provisions require that the impact of soft loans on the General Fund Balance is the interest receivable for the financial year - the reconciliation of amounts debited and credited to the Comprehensive Income and Expenditure Statement to the net gain required against the General Fund Balance is managed by a transfer to or from the Financial Instruments Adjustment Account.
 The detailed decent home loans information is as follows:

-Decent Home Loans 31-Mar-16 31-Mar-15
+Decent Home Loans 31-Mar-17 31-Mar-16

 £000 £000

-Opening Balance 2,498 2,549
+Opening Balance 2,448 2,498

-Fair value adjustment 11 12
+Fair value adjustment 400 11

-Loans repaid (62) (62)
+Loans repaid (80) (62)

-Balance carried forward 2,447 2,499
+Balance carried forward 2,768 2,447

-Nominal value carried forward 2,962 3,085
+Nominal value carried forward 2,882 2,962

-The home improvement loans total £196k.
+The home improvement loans carrying value after fair value adjustments (minus£50k) total £196k.